- About Our Site

 Work began on the dam in 1905.
 When completed in 1910, it was the highest dam in the world at 325 feet.
 Buffalo Bill State Park was established in 1957 and provided recreational areas and facilities along the original shoreline.
 In 1993, an eight-year project was completed that raised the crest of the dam 25 feet and increased the reservoir storage capacity.
 The enlarged reservoir inundated the former recreation areas and required removal of the old park facilities.
 Buffalo Bill State Park has been redeveloped as part of that project.

-Buffalo Bill Reservoir and State Park Seeking Feedback and Suggestions
+About Buffalo Bill State Park

 Buffalo Bill Dam, constructed on the Shoshone River six miles upstream from Cody, was completed in 1910, creating Buffalo Bill Reservoir.
 Named for famous Wild West showman, promoter, and developer Colonel William F. “Buffalo Bill” Cody, the dam is listed on the National Register of Historic Places and is also a National Historic Civil Engineering Landmark.
-Shoshone Power Plant is located near the base of Buffalo Bill Dam; the dam, power plant, and reservoir lands are owned by Reclamation, which maintains primary jurisdiction of the lands and associated resources within the reservoir area.
-Much of the area was designated a State Park in 1957 with the last major overhaul of the park completed in the 1990s.
+The dam, power plants, and reservoir lands are owned by Reclamation, which maintains primary jurisdiction of the lands and associated resources within the reservoir area.
+Much of the area Follow us on: was designated a State Park in 1957, with the last major overhaul of the park completed in the 1990s after modifications to the dam.
+The State Park offers fishing, camping, picnicking, and a variety of water sports in settings that range from remote and primitive to moderately developed.
+The park currently has three boat ramps, nine developed day-use areas, two group shelters and eleven picnic shelters, and one hundred campsites in two campgrounds which can be reserved through the State Parks Reservation System.
+Shreve Lodge, which hosts up to 200 and has a large kitchen, is also available to rent for day use.

 View more updates for Buffalo Bill State Park!